 The majority of stroke survivors are discharged into the community.
-However, after the hospital discharge stroke- survivors and their caregivers are not fully aware of the available

-Stroke support organisations can help to give the The solution may be the revaluation of the National useful information about the existing support groups, rehabilitation facilities and various equipment.
+However, after the hospital discharge stroke- survivors and their caregivers are not fully aware of the available useful information about the existing support groups, rehabilitation facilities and various equipment.
 Providing orthotics and transfer- and mobility equipment may assist for patients to be able to co-operation, it is necessary to redistribute the leave their homes and to start to fulfill the roles, tasks.
 The League should deal with the public issues, they used to do before.

-Support groups can also be helpful to give a platform, where stroke- survivors can meet and share their experiences and support each other.

-and long- term support and care, with successful social reintegration.
+Support groups can also be helpful to give a platform, where stroke- survivors can meet and share their experiences and support each other. and long- term support and care, with successful social reintegration.